Introduction

 Configure in Bland

-- Enable app for organizational units
+- Enable the app for desired organizational units in Google Admin Console

 Test Configuration